Fusion of implementers for spinors on the circle: Implementers on Fock spaces

-We claim that $\O_{\res}(V)$ is a Banach Lie group with the underlying topology induced from the so-called $\mc{J}$-norm.
-In the following we will describe the Banach Lie group structure explicitly.
+We claim that $\O_{\res}(V)$ is a Banach-Lie group with the underlying topology induced from the so-called $\mc{J}$-norm.
+In the following we will describe the Banach-Lie group structure explicitly.
 We let $\mc{B}_{\res}(V)$ be the unital algebra

 On the algebra $\mathcal{B}_{\res}(V)$, the $\mc{J}$-norm is defined by

 It is elementary to check that the $\mathcal{J}$-norm turns $\mc{B}_{\res}(V)$ into a Banach algebra.